Skip to content

 DirectX12 User Markers

-For DirectX12, there are two recommended ways to instrument your application with user markers that can be viewed within RGP:
+For DirectX12, there are three recommended ways to instrument your application with user markers that can be viewed within RGP:

 void PIXBeginEvent(ID3D12GraphicsCommandList* commandList, ...)